 Educ-same and different-Volcanoes

 (Open educ-same and different-Volcanoes) Print and laminate for durable, eco-friendly use.
-Children must circle the illustration which is different in each row.
+Children must circle the illustration that is different in each row.

 Magnetic memory game-Volcanoes